Skip to main content

 • <zone_name> - zone name;

-• optional: add a block <"records"> with information about resource records in the zone.
-Records can be created and modified at any time after the zone is created.
+• optional: add a "records" block with information about resource records in the zone.
+The records can be created and modified at any time after the zone is created.
 Records are specified in groups by type, for each group specify:

 • <record_type> - record type: A, AAAA, MX, TXT, CNAME;